csvprobotica/HypeTech_QR_Elite_2026/README.md

 Designed to operate completely independently, PROJECT H can:

 ✅ Navigate the competition field autonomously
 ✅ Follow walls with precision
 ✅ Detect and avoid obstacles
 ✅ Execute accurate turns
 ✅ Complete multiple laps without external control

-Built on a custom-designed chassis and powered by a LEGO SPIKE Prime robotics platform, PROJECT H is programmed entirely in **Python using Pybricks** and driven by a navigation system created and optimized by our team.
+Built on a custom-designed chassis and powered by a LEGO-based robotics platform, PROJECT H is programmed entirely in **mBlock** and driven by a navigation system created and optimized by our team.

 Using multiple proximity sensors, steering mechanisms, and a custom decision-making algorithm, the robot continuously analyzes its environment and reacts in real time to changing conditions.